No BBQs or fires in parks and open spaces

-- Paddling pool – shallow, treated water.
-Open summer only.
-Closed until 2017.
+- Paddling pool - shallow, treated water.
+No dogs, please.
+See below for opening times.

 - Golf - 18-green adventure golf and 9-hole crazy golf